koerners/PlagScan/Readme.md

 ## Easy usage

 1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed
-2. Create a folder with the submissions in it e.g., ``mkdir submissions``.
-Inside that folder put in the submissions that should be tested.
+2. ``cd`` into the folder with the submissions that should be tested.
 Every submission must be in a separate subfolder.
 The structure should look something like this:

     ```text
     .